Django modernization · 2026 ranking

 Honest limitations: Generalist services; Django-specific senior bench less concentrated.

-Best Django modernization vendor by scenario, with watch-outs.
+Best Django modernization vendor by scenario, with watch-outs and alternatives.

 ScenarioBest choiceWhyWatch-outAlternative